April 02, 2019

 grass intake in the stomach and small intestine.
 Thus, a

 large amount of carbohydrates (multiple sugars) undigested enters the colon, which changes the bacterial intestinal flora of the horse and multiplies the number of carbohydrate-processing bacteria.
 The metabolic waste products of these bacteria are large amounts of lactic acid, which overrides the bacterial diversity in the intestine, provides for hyperacidity and causes endotoxins or toxins.
 This dangerous mixture passes through the intestinal wall in the bloodstream, the organism acidified and tormenting, inflammatory processes such as laminitis take their course as horse and rider make life to hell.
-Now we can explain the complaints ... and now what?
-Both the negative effects on the body volume and the

 promotion of inflammatory processes in the body can be